Majok Deng: Indian Hills (2012–2014)

-Recruited to play college basketball in the United States after impressing with 23 points for South Australia in its losing Australian Under-20 Championship Grand Final, Deng was earmarked for greatness by his coach at Forestville Eagles, Andy Simons.
-Deng enrolled at Indian Hills Community College and joined the Warriors men's basketball program.
+Deng moved to the United States in 2012 to play college basketball for Indian Hills Community College, where he joined the Warriors men's basketball program.
 As a freshman in 2012–13, Deng played in 27 games and was one of the first players used off the bench by coach Barret Peery.
 He averaged 3.8 points and 2.9 rebounds per game.
 Deng's highlight moment of the season came when he drilled three three-pointers in overtime to help Indian Hills topple Southeastern 104–99.

 On 7 November 2013, Deng was named the recipient of the Arnold Black Memorial Scholarship.
 It is awarded to a sophomore member of the Warriors who best exemplifies the strong competitive spirit shown by Black and exhibits his love for the game of basketball.
 As a sophomore in 2013–14, Deng averaged 5.0 points and 4.1 rebounds per game.
-In his sophomore campaign, Deng's top offensive performance came when he scored 16 points in a 132–84 victory over John Wood Community College.
+His top offensive performance came when he scored 16 points in a 132–84 victory over John Wood Community College.
 He guided the program to a 34–3 record in 2013–14 and a combined 60–7 record in his two years.
 He also led Indian Hills to the 2014 Regional and District Championships.